Nathan-dot/AutoCSVFormatter/README.md

 # AutoCSVFormatter
 This project uses the OpenAI GPT API, which requires a generated OpenAI key to be setup.
 Instructions can be found here: https://platform.openai.com/docs/quickstart?context=python.

-The prompt engineering can be altered in the OpenAIAPICall function in the [fileUpload file](src/fileUpload.js)
+The prompt engineering can be altered in the OpenAIAPICall function in the [fileUpload file](src/fileUpload.js) for any desired data formats in the CSV files.

 # Getting Started with Create React App